camunda/camunda-platform/README.md

 - [Zeebe Workflow Engine](https://github.com/camunda/zeebe)
 - [Contact](https://docs.camunda.io/contact/)

-## Using docker-compose
+## Using docker compose

-> :information_source: The docker-compose file in this repository uses the latest [compose specification](https://docs.docker.com/compose/compose-file/), which was introduced with docker-compose version 1.27.0+.
+> :information_source: The docker compose file in this repository uses the latest [compose specification](https://docs.docker.com/compose/compose-file/), which was introduced with docker compose version 1.27.0+.
 Please make sure to use an up-to-date docker-compose version.

 > :information_source: The Docker required is 20.10.16+